 - Lots of uneven footing

-After that proceed about 2 miles down the road to the turn off for the Amboy Crater (there is a sign for it), and park in the big parking lot with picnic tables and two pit toilets
+After that proceed about 2 miles down the road to the turnoff for the Amboy Crater (there is a sign for it), and park in the big parking lot with picnic tables and two pit toilets.

 The right side of the crater is the most unusual as it overlooks the sea of lava rock from the eruption thousands of years ago.
-It is crazy how far its goes and would have been amazing to see back when it was active.
+It is crazy how far it goes and would have been amazing to see back when it was active.
 Here are some of my favorite pictures:

-After that just head back down the way you came, but make sure to take your time as the ground can be slippery with all the loose rock.
+After that, just head back down the way you came, but make sure to take your time as the ground can be slippery with all the loose rock.
 You can now check off, hike a volcano, from your bucket list.